BartGo/gam-forth/README.md

 ![](img/01-iron.png)

-## Dependencies and additional Copyright information
+## Dependencies and related Copyright information

-All these tools depend mostly on the public domain fig-FORTH and on its Assembler by [Bill Ragsdale](https://github.com/BillRagsdale).
-However, the tools are based on a specific product - [APX Extended fig-FORTH](https://www.atarimania.com/utility-atari-400-800-xl-xe-extended-fig-forth_29927.html), originally distributed by Atari.
-Today, APX Forth can be officially obtained from [Atari Archives](https://www.atariarchives.org/APX/showinfo.php?cat=20029), APX20029.DCM being the most suitable file.
-As described on the site, it is free to download and use, but is not public domain.
+This project's sources primarily depend on the public domain "fig-FORTH" model and on its Assembler, created by [Bill Ragsdale](https://github.com/BillRagsdale).
+However, a specific implementation of the model has been used - [APX Extended fig-FORTH](https://www.atarimania.com/utility-atari-400-800-xl-xe-extended-fig-forth_29927.html), originally distributed by Atari.
+Today you can obtain APX Forth from [Atari Archives](https://www.atariarchives.org/APX/showinfo.php?cat=20029) (APX20029.DCM is the recommended file).
+While it is free to download and use, it is important to note that this Forth is **not public domain**.

+The closest public domain alternative is "SPACE Forth" by the same author, Patrick L. Mullarky, available from ABBUC as [0220 - Fig-Forth V1.1](https://abbuc.de/download/abbuc_pd_005_0201-0250/#).
+Porting many elements of this environment to "SPACE Forth" (and potentially other Atari fig-FORTH implementations like Team Atari Forth) should be feasible and might be documented in future.

 ## Applications and Games Developed with These Tools